heavymetalavo/craft-aialttext/README.md

 2. Clicking the action menu `...` icon in the top-right corner
 3. Selecting **Generate AI Alt Text** from the dropdown menu

+Alternatively, you can enable the "Generate for new assets" option in the plugin settings to automatically generate alt text for newly uploaded assets.

 ![CraftCMS asset library table with two assets selected and the 'Generate AI Alt Text' option visible in the dropdown.](src/generate-ai-alt-text-elements-action-example.png)

 Example twig: